OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Progress.md

 ### -Id

 Specifies an ID that distinguishes each progress bar from the others.
 Use this parameter when you are creating more than one progress bar in a single command.
-If the progress bars do not have different IDs, they are superimposed instead of being displayed in a series.
+If the progress bars don't have different IDs, they're superimposed instead of being displayed in a series.
+Negative values aren't allowed.

 ```yaml
 Type: System.Int32